‘I’m just still scared’: Uvalde 3rd grader describes surviving massacre

 Right now, he can’t find the words for everything he’s feeling.

-“I don’t know how to like describe it but like, I was like, really scared and shooken up,” he said.
+“I don’t know how to like describe it, but like, I was like, really scared and shaken up,” he said.
 “I’m just still scared about what happened yesterday.”

 He knows one of the victims, Jayce Carmelo Luevanos.